-When Hennessy took us shopping, she not only gave us the ins-and-outs of Atlanta’s Scott Antique Market, but shared fantastic tips for decorating with antiques and showed us how she could use pieces in her designs.
+When Hennessy took us shopping, she not only gave us the ins-and-outs of Atlanta’s Scott Antique Market (find her guide here), but shared fantastic tips for decorating with antiques and showed us how she could use pieces in her designs.

 “I don’t like a lot of frills or for anything to be too heavy or ornate.
 I focus on the materials and textures to bring interest to a room.”—Allison Hennessy